 Learner Driver Training

 In order to learn to drive, you will firstly need to apply for your Provisional Driving Licence and this will need to be made available to your Driving Instructor on your 1st driving lesson.
 We can supply the D1 Application for a Driving Licence Form to you if required.
 When you apply to take your Theory Test ensure you use the website www.direct.gov.uk to book, as other third party websites will charge you a booking fee on top of the actual Theory Test price.
-If an individual requires an Intensive Driver Training Course this can be carried out over a period of either 20, 30 or 40 hours with our Company. http://www.ahddrivingschool.co.uk/lessons/
+If an individual requires a semi intensive Driver Training Course this can be carried out over a period of either 20, 30 or 40 hours with our Company. http://www.ahddrivingschool.co.uk/lessons/

 After you have passed your practical driving test with us, ensure you book a motorway lesson as it can be quite a daunting experience otherwise.
 We will help you to gain confidence whilst driving correctly on the motorway.
 How to enter/exit a motorway and procedure for moving lanes as well as learning to drive at the correct speed safely. http://www.ahddrivingschool.co.uk/lessons/motorway/